discourse/discourse-saml/README.md

 - `DISCOURSE_SAML_DEFAULT_EMAILS_VALID`: defaults to true
 - `DISCOURSE_SAML_VALIDATE_EMAIL_FIELDS`: defaults to blank.
 This setting accepts pipe separated group names that are supplied in `memberOf` attribute in SAML payload.
 If the group name specified in the value matches that from `memberOf` attribute than the `email_valid` is set to `true`, otherwise it defaults to `false`.
 This setting overrides `DISCOURSE_SAML_DEFAULT_EMAILS_VALID`.

-### Convering an RSA Key to a PEM
+### Converting an RSA Key to a PEM

 If the idp has an RSA key split up as modulus and exponent, this javascript library makes it easy to convert to pem:

 https://www.npmjs.com/package/rsa-pem-from-mod-exp